Thursday, January 10, 2013

 If we are not careful in this time of transition between real-world and virtual-world higher education the latter will be reared from the ethos and practices of the former.

-A troubling consideration is that as an historical accident public and private institutions – not academics – are seen as the principal service provider and so exercise considerable control over higher education.
+A troubling consideration is that, as an historical accident, public and private institutions – not academics – are seen as the principal service provider and so exercise considerable control over higher education.
 From this original position they will proceed to design and control the virtual era to come.
 They are after all currently the only channel through which to access (accredited) higher education.

 The sector (world-wide) might well be reduced to an even smaller number of iconic institutional providers – on or off line.